occamLab/invisible-map-generation/README.md

 ## Usage

+Note: When using scripts that need to access the Firebase database, the `GOOGLE_APPLICATION_CREDENTIALS` environment variable will need to point to the location of the credentials JSON.

+### `graph_manager_user.py`

 The `run_scripts/graph_manager_user.py` script provides a comprehensive set of capabilities via a command line interface.
 Execute the script with the `-h` flag to see the help message.
 Some of its capabilities include:

 - Acquiring and caching unprocessed maps from the Firebase database.